-During the period, the Consolidated Entity was granted 0.75 million shares and 0.75 million options in Renaissance Uranium Limited.
-The initial recognition resulted in an unrealised gain of \$0.10 million and was fair valued at balance date which resulted in an impairment of \$0.14 million and was recognised in the statement of comprehensive income.
-The fair value decrement of \$0.07 million on options was also recognised in the statement of comprehensive income.
-Further, the Consolidated Entity incurred a gain on sale on "Robins Rise" and "Lake Woorong" tenements held in South Australia of \$0.18 million.
+During the period, the Consolidated Entity was granted a further 0.75 million shares and 0.75 million options in Renaissance Uranium Limited.
+The initial recognition resulted in an unrealised gain of \$0.08 million and was fair valued at balance date which resulted in an impairment of \$0.026 million and was recognised in the statement of comprehensive income.
+The fair value decrement of \$0.023 million on options was also recognised in the statement of comprehensive income.
+Further, the Consolidated Entity incurred an impairment of \$0.11 million in shares held in Uranium SA Limited and was recognised in the statement of comprehensive income.